metablaster/WindowsFirewallRuleset/Docs/FAQ.md

     deny by default.
     - You have enabled "development mode" project setting
     - You run some script on demand that is not run by default (ex. `Set-Permission.ps1`)
-    - You manually load software configuration from `Config` folder
+    - You manually load software configuration from `Config` directory
-    - You run experimental or dangerous tests from `Test` folder (default action for these tests is `No`)
+    - You run experimental or dangerous tests from `Test` directory (default action for these tests is `No`)

-8. Here is a list of scripts that may behave unexpectedly because these are either experimental, not intended for end user or hard to get right, therefore you might want to review them first to learn their purpose:
+1. Here is a list of scripts that may behave unexpectedly because these are either experimental, not intended for end user or hard to get right, therefore you might want to review them first to learn their purpose: